menandmice/micetro_docs/guides/user-manual/ipam.rst

 To create a new IP Address range, do the following:

-1. Make sure that IP Address Ranges is selected in the left hand side of the Manager window.
+1. Make sure that :guilabel:`IP Address Ranges` is selected in the left hand side of the Manager window.

-2. Click the Add button.
-The Properties dialog box displays.
+2. Click the :guilabel:`Add` button.
+The *Properties* dialog box displays.

-3. Enter the appropriate values in the Properties dialog box and click OK.
+3. Enter the appropriate values in the Properties dialog box and click :guilabel:`OK`.

 Once a non-reserved IP Address range has been created, it is considered to be managed.
 A managed IP Address range is being managed by the IP Address component of the Men&Mice Suite.
 When the range is managed, the Men&Mice Suite will allow users with appropriate privileges to work with IP Addresses from the range.